1Marc/marcgrabanski.com/src/pages/articles/2021-01-10-games-and-gymnastics/index.md

 Here are some interesting things from 2021!

+## ⛵️ Getting Wind Back Through In-Person Meetings

+Working 100% remote with a team a love wasn't cutting it for me.
+I just felt too disconnected to lead the company effectively.

+We started having management meetings and one-on-ones face-to-face (just one day per week) and that has re-energized me in incredible ways!
+I feel like I got my old self back, and I've been pushing hard to grow the business. 🕺

+The business has been doing well, but it's clear that we need to build out the team further this year.
+Hiring and growing the team will be a big priority, and how we handle it will significantly impact the future.
+As the business is doing great and introducing new team members adds life and vitality to everyone, I'm very hopeful.

 ## 🎮 Started 2021 with Mario Maker 2 Speed Running

 With January freezing and not getting out much due to the pandemic, why not start 2021 off with a Mario Maker 2 speedrunning competition? 🤪